x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbNode/setLocation_en.md

 location ( *string, required* )

+Node location information.

+- The maximum length of location information is limited to 256 bytes.
-Node location information, When the value is an empty string, it means to delete the location information of the current node.
+- When the value is an empty string, it means to delete the location information of the current node.

 ##RETURN VALUE##